visgl/luma.gl/docs/api-reference/advanced/extensions.md

 ## Debug Extensions

-luma carefully uses these extensions under the hood to provide a better debug experience.
+These extensions expose additional information and capabilities that help debug and profile a WebGL program. luma.gl carefully uses these extensions under the hood to provide a better debug experience.

 | Extension | Enables | luma.gl support |